-Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
-There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Minnesota.
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
+Engineering takes creativity, imagination and great problem-solving abilities.
+Sylvan's Engineering courses in Minnesota give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
 Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
 After all, it's so much easier to engage in learning if it happens to be great fun as well!

 The Sylvan Difference

 There's simply no better way to master the fundamentals of engineering than by applying them to real-life tasks and challenges.
-That's why we present our students with new LEGO® and K'NEX® building activities every week.
-And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
-Very simply, our goal is to guide and motivate your budding engineer, mechanic or architect — so you shouldn't be surprised when race cars, bridges and other engaging projects become your son or daughter's preferred topic of conversation!
+That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
+And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
+In other words, we're here to support, engage and excite the young engineer, mechanic or architect in your life — so don't be surprised if bridges, race cars and other projects become the topic of conversation in your home!

-Our Engineering courses in Minnesota focus on creativity, and also feature:
+Let's get creative!
+Our Engineering courses in Minnesota feature: